(Today a terrible tragedy hit my community, and I’m reminded that some people wake to Christmas mourning. A timely #TBT post from December 2013. )

-While some of us are toasting to long life, others are mourning life lost.
+While some of us are toasting long lives, others are mourning life lost.

-While some of us feast on family time, others are starving to be loved.
+While some of us feast on family time, others are starving for love.

 The bustle of activity and togetherness in December only serves to make some houses feel all the more empty.